synaptics-astra/doc/yocto.rst

 ====================  ===================================================================================================  ==================
 Image                 Description                                                                                          Version Added
 ====================  ===================================================================================================  ==================
-astra-tiny            Minimal packages used to build image suitable for booting from 32MB SPI NOR Flash.                   v1.5 astra-core            Core system packages Intended for power management testing.                                          v1.2 astra-media           Default image which contains core packages along with full packages supporting full multimedia       v0.9
+astra-media           Default image which contains core packages along with full packages supporting full multimedia       v0.9
                       capabilities.
-astra-media-oobe      Contains all packages in astra-media, plus Chromium, Docker, development tools, and additional demo  v1.5
-                      applications.
 ====================  ===================================================================================================  ==================

 The ``astra-media`` image can be used as a starting point when developing a custom distribution.
 It contains all of the packages needed to create a fully functional system.
-While ``astra-media-oobe`` contains additional packages used to showcase the capabilities of Astra
-Machina.

 The ``astra-media`` images, based on the ``poky`` distribution, provides a basic graphical system with ``weston`` and it is suitable to test ``sl1620``, ``sl1640`` and ``sl1680`` features.